-Social networking sites like Facebook and MySpace are as innovative as
+Social networking sites like Instagram, Twitter, Snapchat and Facebook are as innovative as

-they are popular!
-These sites give students a tremendous opportunity
+they are popular.
+These sites give us a tremendous opportunity

-to socialize and market themselves.
+to socialize and market ourselves.
 But remember that with this

-opportunity to express yourself comes an equal obligation.
+opportunity to express ourselves comes an equal obligation.
 The

-following are 10 points to keep in mind when you use Facebook, or
+following are key points to keep in mind when you use social media.

 of the information used in this resource is used with permission from